PlasmaPy/PlasmaPy/docs/contributing/coding_guide.rst

 The ``autotyping(aggressive)`` session uses autotyping_ to automatically add even more type hints than ``autotyping(safe)``.
-Because it is less reliable, the newly added type hints should be carefully checked:
+Because it is less reliable, the newly added type hints should be carefully reviewed:

 .. code-block:: shell